 In general, the most important factors on any loan application are your credit and income.
 But you’ll also need to think about the vehicle you want to buy, the down payment and more before you apply.
 If you can’t qualify on your own, take some steps to up your chances of approval.

-What are the requirements to get a car loan?
+There are 9 requirements to get a car loan

 Most lenders require some or all of the following criteria to get approved for a car loan: